XanBelOr/Minecraft-Simple-Custom-Heal/README.md

 And that's it!
 The player will be healed by your specified amount.

+# Downloads
+Use this release for before snapshot 24w09a: https://github.com/XanBelOr/Minecraft-Simple-Custom-Heal/releases/tag/V1.0 Use this release for snapshot 24w09a and later: https://github.com/XanBelOr/Minecraft-Simple-Custom-Heal/releases/tag/V1.1

 # Why?
 Custom amounts of healing for players isn't supported by default, so it must be done using other methods.
 This uses the tried and true trick of reducing the player's max health, giving instant_health, then setting it back.